 - Fruit Punch – 1 orange slice, 1 strawberry, 1 blackberry, 1 teaspoon lemon juice, pinch of sugar

 You really can use any combination of fruit you want.
 You can also use herbs and flowers to flavor your kombucha, though hubby and I haven’t branched off in that direction yet, as we are still hooked on the fruit flavors.
 Want some more recipes?
-Check out these kombucha recipes from Kombucha Kamp.
+Check out these kombucha recipes from my affliate partner, Kombucha Kamp.

 You’ve Bottled Your First Batch – Now What?